Xytavious/Ap-principles-/Q1/1-C++Handbook.md

 std::cin >> num1;  /*
 means read the previous prompt
 ```
- Cout tell the computer the take in user input .

- while Cin tells the user to take in the user input.

 ## Arithmetic Operations
 * '+'	Addition  Adds together two values	x + y